 Twenty subjects consumed 100 g/day of berries - black currants, lingonberry and bilberry - for 8 weeks.
 Twenty subjects consuming their habitual diets served as controls.
 The serum quercetin concentrations were significantly higher in the subjects consuming berries compared to the control group.
 During the berry consumption period the mean serum concentrations of quercetin ranged between 21.4 and 25.3 micro g/l in the berry group, which was 32-51% higher compared with the control group.
 According to 3 day food records, there was no difference in quercetin intake at baseline, but at 8 weeks the intake was 12.3+/-1.4 mg/day in the berry group and 5.8+/-0.6 mg/day in the control group.
 The results indicate that the berries used in this study are a good source of bioavailable quercetin.

-Q. Is it okay to take a bilberry extract every day along with other multivitamins.
+Is it okay to take a bilberry extract every day along with other multivitamins.

-A. With bilberry extract, as with many supplements, it is a good idea to take a couple of days off a week.
+As with many supplements, it is a good idea to take a couple of days off a week.

 The phylum basidiomycota are made of fungi that produce

 spores that are formed outside a pedestal-like structure, the basidium.